English soccer player Jake Daniels says he is gay – KION546

 English soccer player Jake Daniels says he is gay

-LONDON (AP) — English soccer player Jake Daniels announced he is gay on Monday in a trailblazing moment for the European men’s game.
+LONDON (AP) — English soccer player Jake Daniels said he is gay on Monday in a trailblazing moment for the European men’s game.

-The 17-year-old forward is at the start of his career playing with second division club Blackpool, whose season has ended.
+The 17-year-old forward made the announcement at the end of his first season as a professional player with second division club Blackpool.

-“For a long time I’ve thought I would have to hide my truth because I wanted to be, and now I am, a professional footballer,” Daniels told broadcaster Sky Sports.
-“I asked myself if I should wait until I’ve retired to come out.
-No other player in the professional game here is out.”
+“This season has been a fantastic one for me on the pitch,” he said in a statement.
+“But off the pitch I’ve been hiding the real me and who I really am.
+I’ve known my whole life that I’m gay, and I now feel that I’m ready to come out and be myself.

+“It’s a step into the unknown being one of the first footballers in this country to reveal my sexuality.”

+While women’s soccer features many prominent LGBTQ+ players, the men’s professional game lacks players who are publicly gay.

-)The only openly gay man currently playing in a top division in world soccer is Josh Cavallo of Australian team Adelaide United.
-The 22-year-old midfielder made the announcement in October ahead of their season.
+Daniels said he was inspired by Josh Cavallo of Australian team Adelaide United, who is the only openly gay man currently playing in a top division in world soccer following the 22-year-old midfielder’s announcement in October.

+“I’ve hated lying my whole life and feeling the need to change to fit in,” Daniels said.
+“I want to be a role model myself by doing this.
+There are people out there in the same space as me that may not feel comfortable revealing their sexuality.

+“I just want to tell them that you don’t have to change who you are, or how you should be, just to fit in.
+You being you, and being happy, is what matters most.”

 The only openly gay man to have played in English soccer’s professional leagues was Justin Fashanu, who was not active at a high level when he made the announcement in 1990.
 The former Nottingham Forest and Norwich City striker was found hanged in a London garage at age 37.
 The Justin Fashanu Foundation calls him the “world’s first openly gay professional footballer.”

+“I think if a Premier League footballer does come out that would just be amazing.
+I feel like I would have done my job and inspired someone else to do that.
+I just want it to go up from here.
+We shouldn’t be where we are right now.”

-It is a rarity in world sports for men to announce they are LBTQ+.
+It is a rarity in team sports for men to announce they are LBTQ+.

-Former Wales rugby captain Gareth Thomas came out in 2009, two years before he retired.
+Former Wales captain Gareth Thomas was the first active rugby professional to come out in 2009, two years before he retired, and has become a source of inspiration across sports.

 The first active NFL player to come out as gay was Carl Nassib in 2021 while he was at the Las Vegas Raiders.
 The defensive end was released by the team in March.